stellaGK/stella/tests/automated_stella_tests/README.md

 -----------------

 The testing framework is setup to automatically find files called `test_*.py` and run any functions it finds in them called `test_*`.
-Writing a new integrated test for `stella` is as "simple" as writing a new function that starts with `test_`.
+Writing a new automated test for `stella` is as "simple" as writing a new function that starts with `test_`.

 Let's look at a basic test, `test_simple_run` in [`simple/test_simple.py`](simple/test_simple.py) to see how to write a test that